Census tract: United States

 The concept of the census tract was first developed in the United States.
-In 1906, Dr. Walter Laidlaw originated the concept of permanent, small geographic areas as a framework for studying change from one decennial United States Census to another in neighborhoods within New York City.
+In 1906, Walter Laidlaw originated the concept of permanent, small geographic areas as a framework for studying change from one decennial United States Census to another in neighborhoods within New York City.
 For the 1910 Census, eight cities—New York, Baltimore, Boston, Chicago, Cleveland, Philadelphia, Pittsburgh, and St. Louis—delineated census tracts (then termed ‘‘districts’’) for the first time.
 No additional jurisdictions delineated census tracts until just prior to the 1930 Census, when an additional ten cities chose to do so.
 The increased interest in census tracts for the 1930 Census is attributed to the promotional efforts of Howard Whipple Green, who was a statistician in Cleveland, Ohio, and later the chairman of the American Statistical Association's Committee on Census Enumeration Areas.
 For more than 25 years, Green strongly encouraged local citizens, via committees, to establish census tracts and other census statistical geographic areas.
 The committees created by local citizens were known as Census Tract Committees, later called Census Statistical Areas Committees.